saga is one of the greatest

 already connected both names with heyday of Upper German Clerical

 The lay's first part, however, was principally not subject to Schröfl's research.
 He rather distilled out a distinctive archetypal Upper German version from the lay's second part serving as its source (as a missing Latin Nibelungias has been already postulated).

 Heinz Ritter († 1994), philologist and scientist from German Schaumburg on the Weser, seems to have got the historical core of the real Nibelungen by his impressive publications and lectures.
 His long and meticulous work, done over many decades, led him to various Nordic texts, especially to the manuscript known as Old Norse 'Membrane' (perg. fol.
 4, usually completed with younger Icelandic texts) and two Old Swedish manuscripts at the Stockholm Riksarkivet he shortly called 'Svava'.
-According to his research, these texts cannot refer to Theodoric the Great of Ravenna, but rather an equally named Franco-Rhenish king of Germanic Migration Era who had his first residence in Frankish lands.
+As Ritter points out, these texts cannot refer to Theodoric the Great of Ravenna, but rather an equally named Franco-Rhenish king of Germanic Migration Era who had his first residence in Frankish lands.